 To submit your abstract, please follow these steps:

-- 2. Login to your SCCS account, click on ‘My Overview’ in the bottom-left corner and enter your abstract information in the form provided.
-(Please read our guidelines on abstract writing before submitting your abstract.)
+- Login to your SCCS account, click on ‘My Overview’ in the bottom-left corner and enter your abstract information in the form provided.
+(Please read our guidelines before submitting your abstract.)

-- 4. Mark your study location on the Google map provided by dragging and dropping the pin.
-Alternatively, enter the GPS co-ordinates in the Latitude and Longitude fields provided below the map.
+- Mark your study location on the Google map provided by dragging and dropping the pin.
+Alternatively, enter the GPS coordinates into the Latitude and Longitude fields provided below the map.